-- (7) 2017 Performance Share Award Grant The performance share awards will be earned by the executives only by performance against established goals and vest three years from the grant date.
-The performance awards can be earned by the executives only if the percentile ranking of the Company's TSR (total shareholder return) as measured against the TSR of the constituent members of the OSX Index over a three-year performance period, exceeds certain levels. - (8) 2017 Grant of Restricted Stock Awards The restricted stock awards granted by the Company to its executive officers shall vest in three equal annual installments commencing on the first anniversary of the date of grant, provided that such executive officer remains continuously employed with the Company during such time period. - (9) 2018 Performance Share Award Grant The performance share awards will be earned by the executives only by performance against established goals and vest three years from the grant date.
-The performance awards can be earned by the executives only if the percentile ranking of the Company's TSR (total shareholder return) as measured against the TSR of the constituent members of the OSX Index over a three-year performance period, exceeds certain levels. - (10) 2018 Grant of Restricted Stock Awards The restricted stock awards granted by the Company to its executive officers shall vest in three equal annual installments commencing on the first anniversary of the date of grant, provided that such executive officer remains continuously employed with the Company during such time period.
+2017 Performance Share Award Grant The performance share awards will be earned by the executives only by performance against established goals and vest three years from the grant date.
+The performance awards can be earned by the executives only if the percentile ranking of the Company's TSR (total shareholder return) as measured against the TSR of the constituent members of the OSX Index over a three-year performance period, exceeds certain levels.

+- 2017 Grant of Restricted Stock Awards The restricted stock awards granted by the Company to its executive officers shall vest in three equal annual installments (6) - commencing on the first anniversary of the date of grant, provided that such executive officer remains continuously employed with the Company during such time period.
+2018 Performance Share Award Grant The performance share awards will be earned by the executives only by performance against established goals and vest three years from the grant date.
+The performance awards can be earned by the executives only if the percentile ranking of the Company's TSR (total shareholder return) as measured against the TSR of the constituent members of the OSX Index over a three-year performance period, exceeds certain levels.